NxPKG/khulnasoft-docs/content/dns/manage-dns-records/reference/vendor-specific-records.md

 Refer to [Amazon's ELB help content](http://docs.amazonwebservices.com/ElasticLoadBalancing/latest/DeveloperGuide/using-domain-names-with-elb.html) for guidance on ELB configuration at Amazon, but generally you should:

-Add a [`CNAME` record](/dns/manage-dns-records/how-to/create-dns-records/) to Cloudflare for the hostname you receive from AWS, for example:
+Add a [`CNAME` record](/dns/manage-dns-records/how-to/create-dns-records/) to Khulnasoft for the hostname you receive from AWS, for example:

 | Type | Name | Target | Proxy status |
 | --- | --- | --- | --- |